Technology is always evolving, and that includes display technologies used in the viewing of feature films.

 Mommy was so avant-garde that it wasn't enough to film in a 4:3 aspect ratio—most of it was filmed in a perfect 1:1 square aspect ratio.

-Angsty teenage protagonist Steve (Antoine Olivier Pilon) literally pushes the square ratio out with his hands, creating physical space and liberation from his looming straitjacket.
+Angsty teenage protagonist Steve (played by Antoine Olivier Pilon) literally pushes the square ratio out with his hands, creating physical space and liberation from his looming straitjacket.

 4. Life of Pi (2012)